 Ireland and Ethiopia

 We opened our Embassy in Ethiopia in 1994 when we established our official aid programme.
-Since then, Irish Aid has worked with a variety of partner organisations including government institutions, UN agencies, international research institutions and aid agencies to deliver on our aid objectives.
+Since then, Irish Aid has worked with a variety of partner organisations including government institutions, UN agencies, civil society organisations, international research institutions and aid agencies to deliver on our aid objectives.

-We have set out our objectives in our Ethiopia Country Strategy Paper 2008-2012, which is based on our commitment to reducing poverty for the most vulnerable people and communities in Ethiopia and is in line with the Ethiopian Government’s new development plan, the Growth and Transformation Plan (TGP) 2011-2015.
+We have set out our objectives in our Ethiopia Country Strategy Paper 2014-2018, which is based on our commitment to reducing poverty for the most vulnerable people and communities in Ethiopia and is in line with Ireland’s international development policy and the Ethiopian Government’s new development plan, the Growth and Transformation Plan (TGP) 2011-2015.

 As well as providing assistance through our bilateral aid programme, we support the work of local and international aid agencies and missionary organisations in Ethiopia through our civil society funding schemes.